Sex Education: Getting into Anal. For Beginners by Topher Taylor

-You hear that?
+Do you hear that?
 So, try and choose a little wisely.
-Which leads me to…
+This leads me to…

 There’s nothing wrong with being submissive sexually.
 But when it comes to consent, you are always in charge.
 Even as a submissive bottom (if you are or wish to be) you should always communicate your boundaries and say no when you want to say no. There’s never a need to feel anything other than comfortable saying no. Never, ever forget that.
 You don’t owe anyone sex.
 You don’t even owe your ego sex.
 Anyone that questions you saying NO to any type of sex has got to go.
 I don’t care how hot they are, how long you’ve waited, or how apologetic they may be in the aftermath.
 Goodbye.
 Next.

 There are a lot of predators out there who are actively on the lookout for naive people who aren’t experienced in protecting themselves against dickheads.
 Often, they know you’re too new-to-this to be recognising the warning signs.
 These people have a tendency to know the right things to say and the correct buttons to push to get your legs behind your head.
 These people may even be so used to behaving this way that they don’t even realise that they’re doing it.
 If something feels ‘off’ or you feel at all pressured, let it go, let THEM go, and wait for the next.
 Yes, this is frustrating and I’m sure you’re feeling impatient but this is a little thing I like to call ‘self-care and this should always come first.
 Self-care comes before you cum.